Sriram Venkatesan, FAWM

-Experience with operational skills in the field environment – including PPE, radio communications, emergency vehicle operations, and understanding of prehospital provider scopes of practice – can be particularly helpful to potential fellows.
+Experience with operational skills in the field environment — including proper PPE donning and doffing (especially in the setting of tear gas and pepper spray), radio communications, emergency vehicle operations, and understanding of prehospital provider scopes of practice — can be particularly helpful to potential fellows.

 Tips on how to succeed as a fellow

 Consistent demonstration of enthusiasm, professionalism, strong interpersonal skills, willingness to work hard (both physically and mentally), and adherence to command infrastructure is essential for success as a fellow in tactical medicine.